sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### loop

-Set the audio in loop state.
+Sets the audio in a loop state.

 The loop method accepts a Boolean as its single argument.
 When passed `true` (or when omitted), it instructs the web audio to loop (i.e., to restart the current audio when it reaches the end).
 When passed `false`, it instructs the web audio not to loop the audio.